Squ1ki-dev/MemoryGame/README.md

 # MemoryGame

-I used several patterns, methods and interfaces here Extension Methods: This allows you to add functionality to existing classes without changing their source code or using inheritance.
+I used several patterns, methods and interfaces here.
+Extension Methods: This allows you to add functionality to existing classes without changing their source code or using inheritance.
 Singleton Pattern: Ensuring a single instance of SaveLoadService for consistent data management.
 Facade Pattern: Simplifying interactions with subsystems (e.g., PlayerPrefs and JSON serialization).